PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ---

-To add a menu to a Window place the `Menu` or `MenuBar` element into your layout.
+To add a menu to a Window, place the `Menu` or `MenuBar` element into your layout.

     layout = [[sg.Menu(menu_def)]]

 It doesn't really matter where you place the Menu Element in your layout as it will always be located at the top of the window.

-When the user selects an item, it's returns as the event (along with the menu item's key if one was specified in the menu definition)
+When the user selects an item, it returns as the event (along with the menu item's key if one was specified in the menu definition)

 ## ButtonMenus